ceramicnetwork/.github/OVERVIEW.md

 #### Schemas

 The first use case for tiles is creating verifiable, globally-available data schemas.
 Schema tiles allow a user to define a canonical schema that can be used by anyone anywhere in the world, encouraging multiple parties to converge around standard schemas.
 This makes schema tiles valuable in their own right.
 However, schema tiles are also needed to provide structure to information contained in other tiles.
 Because of this, schema tiles are the core building block for other tiles, such as those below.
+Schemas tiles can be thought of as templates for other tiles.

 #### Metadata